aew2sbee/zenn/books/github-foundations/draft.md

 &gt; https://docs.github.com/en/repositories/viewing-activity-and-data-for-your-repository/about-repository-graphs

-1. [x] It&#39;s a place where you can see data about the repository such as code frequency, list of the most active contributors and more.
+1. [x] It's a place where you can see data about the repository such as code frequency, list of the most active contributors and more.
-1. [ ] Repository Insights is a feature that allows you to see the repository&#39;s secret and code scanning alerts.
+1. [ ] Repository Insights is a feature that allows you to see the repository's secret and code scanning alerts.
-1. [ ] It&#39;s a list of best practices to follow when administrating a repository.
+1. [ ] It's a list of best practices to follow when administrating a repository.
-1. [ ] It&#39;s a feature that allows you to see the repository&#39;s security overview.
+1. [ ] It's a feature that allows you to see the repository's security overview.

 ### Who are repository collaborators?